ErikThorsell/erikthorsell.github.io/_posts/2022-09-06-deconz-aqara-vibration.md

 # Conclusion

-Nevertheless, these were the two things I lacked when reading through the blog post.
+These were the two things I lacked when reading through the blog post.
 Hopefully this helps you too!